spk0626/map-reduce--Top10Earthquakes/README.md

 # 🌍 Top 10 Earthquakes (1900–2023) – Hadoop MapReduce

 ## 🎯 Objective
-Use Hadoop MapReduce (Java) to analyze historical earthquake data and find the top 10 strongest earthquakes from 1900 to 2023 based on magnitude.
+Use Hadoop MapReduce (Java) to analyze historical earthquake data and find the top 10 most powerful earthquakes from 1900 to 2023 based on magnitude.

 ---